TakeNinteen/cmo520/README.md

-repodepot@cmo520

-This is my personal repository for tools and scripts that I have found to be handy while doing information security work.
+personal repo for tools and scripts that were handy while doing information security work.